 In his rookie campaign, Esposito was the backbone of the Blackhawks, winning 38 games including an incomprehensible 15 shutouts, both totals which led the NHL.
-On top of his sheer ability to win, Esposito posted a 2.17 Goals Against, the best average of all full-time goaltenders.
-As a result, Esposito earned numerous individual rewards.
-Undoubtedly, Esposito secured the Calder Trophy, however, he also was awarded the Vezina Trophy as the Leagues top goaltender and named a first team all-star.
+On top of his sheer ability to win, he posted a 2.17 goals-against average (GAA), the best average of all full-time goaltenders.
+As a result, he earned numerous individual rewards.
+Undoubtedly, Esposito secured the Calder Trophy, however, he also was awarded the Vezina Trophy as the league’s top goaltender and named a first-team all-star.

 Terry Sawchuk (1950-51)

-In 1950-51, goaltender Terry Sawchuk compiled arguably the greatest rookie season for a goaltender in NHL history.
+In 1950-51, Sawchuk compiled arguably the greatest rookie season for a goaltender in NHL history.

-In those 70 games, Sawchuk recorded 44 wins, a 1.99 Goals Against Average, and an incredible 11 shutouts which were the League high in 1950-51.
-Resulting from a simply phenomenal season, Sawchuk was awarded the Calder Trophy as rookie of the year and was also named a first-team all-star.
-Sawchuk would go on to win both the Stanley Cup and Vezina Trophy four times in his illustrious career and was a seven-time all-star.
+In those 70 games, Sawchuk recorded 44 wins, a 1.99 GAA and an incredible 11 shutouts which were tops in the league during the 1950-51 season.
+Resulting from a simply phenomenal season, he was awarded the Calder Trophy as rookie of the year and was also named a first-team all-star.
+He would go on to win both the Stanley Cup and Vezina four times in his illustrious career and was a seven-time all-star.

 Sidney Crosby (2005-06)

-Sidney Crosby is arguably the best player in the NHL today, so it may come as a surprise to some to learn that he did not win the Calder Trophy as the rookie of the year in his first season in the League, similar to Wayne Gretzky.
+Crosby is one of the greatest players in NHL history, so it may come as a surprise to some to learn that he did not win the Calder as the rookie of the year in his first season in the league, similar to Gretzky.

-In Crosby’s case, his Russian rival in Ovechkin secured the Calder, however, this by no means insinuates that Crosby had a poor rookie campaign.
-In fact, Crosby had a spectacular rookie season, and one of the most dominant of which in recent NHL history.
+In Crosby’s case, his Russian rival in Ovechkin secured the Calder, however, this by no means insinuates that he had a poor rookie campaign.
+In fact, he had one of the most dominant rookie seasons in recent NHL history.

 Mario Lemieux (1984-85)

-A Hockey Hall of Fame inductee in 1997, Mario Lemieux was the definition of a power forward.
-At 6 foot 4, 230 pounds, Lemieux dominated his peers with his large frame and ability to protect the puck.
+A Hockey Hall of Fame inductee in 1997, Lemieux was the definition of a power forward.
+At 6-foot-4, 230 pounds, Lemieux dominated his peers with his large frame and ability to protect the puck.

 As a result, Lemieux was sensational in his first NHL season despite beginning his career at just 19 years of age.
-As a rookie, Lemieux played in 73 games, scoring 43 goals and 57 assists for a total of 100 points, good for 13th in League scoring.
+As a rookie, he played in 73 games, scoring 43 goals and 57 assists for a total of 100 points, good for 13th in scoring.